Werckmeister Harmonies: Plot

 After the riot, János comes across the diary of a rioter.
 It explains that the rioters did not know what they were angry with; so they were angry at everything.
 Then it recounts the mob's horrendous rape of two post-office girls.
 On his way home, he witnesses from a distance a meeting between Tünde and a military officer.
 They depart together on a military vehicle to reclaim the town, accompanied by soldiers and a tank.

 János then comes across the body of Lajos, who was killed in the riot.
 János is told by Lajos's wife to leave for his own safety, as his name was on a list held by the rioters.
 János runs away on the railroad tracks but is intercepted by a helicopter.
-He finds himself committed to a mental institution with caged beds (a tool of the time for dealing with political dissidents).
+He finds himself committed to a mental institution with caged beds.
 When György visits him, János simply stares into the blank space and does not respond to György, who recounts to János what has happened since the riot.
 György has been evicted from their house but gets to live in a shed in the garden whilst his wife, Tünde, with her new status as a collaborator, now occupies the big house with the police chief.
 György tells János, in the ward, that, if he is released from the mental institution, they can live contentedly together in the shed with his piano.
 György also mentions that he has re-tuned the piano so that it is now like any other, a personal capitulation apparently abandoning any present hopes of reform.
 János just stares into the blank space.

 The film ends with György walking through the town square and looking directly into the eye of the abandoned whale, then walking away and looking back at the now sad and disheveled whale and the “circus” destroyed by the rioters the night before.
 The whale's rotting carcass is slowly enveloped by the thickening fog.

 Production

 The film is an international production whose financing took a long time for Tarr to secure.

 The credits indicate that filming took place between 1997 and 2000.

-In a 2024 interview, cinematographer Rob Tregenza discussed the film's production, including Tarr's dishonesty about financing: "He basically lied to everybody.
-He said the film was funded, was financed."
-Claiming credit for innovating the film's opening scene and hospital sequence, Tregenza stated, "Concerning technology: I think Tarr is probably the most willful, stubborn, and ignorant of all directors I’ve ever worked with."
-Tregenza nevertheless claims to have taken "a much more sanguine attitude towards it," adding, "It’s now out there and people can watch this; they can look at my two shots that are in that film."
+Cinematographer Rob Tregenza and actress Hanna Schygulla criticized the film's production.
+Tregenza claimed Tarr was dishonest about the film's financing.
+He also claimed credit for the film's opening scene and hospital sequence.
+Schygulla characterized her experience on the film as disappointing and noted the pay was poor.
+She said of Tarr, "Everything just goes into his obsession and nothing is for the people who work for it and they work so hard."